0xOptimal/adclient_js/README.md

 ## Advanced usage

+>See an example of advanced usage in the `test.html` file.

 You can directly call `get_optimal_ad(placement, callback)` and pass a Placement object and a `callback(err, data)` function.
 The callback will receive the error if any and the data as a JSON object if not.

 You can create the Placement object from an element that will display the ad, e.g.